ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 ### What is a bookmark?

 To facilitate access to your web hosting space, we recommend using bookmarks.
-They pre-save your login details, so you don't have to enter them each time you log in.
+They store your login details, so you don't have to enter them each time you log in.

 To add it:

-1. Log in to your web hosting plan’s FRP space.
+1. Log in to your web hosting plan’s FTP space.
 2. At the top of the interface, in the toolbar, click on the `Bookmarks`{.action} tab (orange box in the image below).
 3. At the bottom left of the window, click on the icon `+`{.action} to add a new bookmark.